abhimvp/Choose-Your-Own-Adventure/README.md

 - Add Environment variables and configuration - `.env` & what all we need to add will be seen in `.env.example`.
 - Then we will load our `.env` variables into our app , which will be defined in `core/config.py` and use that `settings` in our `main.py` file.
+- `Database Setup:` we will start handling our database models. **It's important to understand the date that your application is going to use & the relationships between those pieces of data.
+Once you understand that the system becomes significantly easier for you to build.**
+    - Go to our `db/database.py`: need to define the database initialization to be then create database models.
+    - In our `models/story.py`: I want to define the information that we need to store for a story and how this is going to work. - resource for [sqlalchemy](https://www.sqlalchemy.org/)
+    - In our `models/job.py` : we use it because the stories take a little bit of time to populate from LLM , so when someone submits a request to create a new story , it won't be created right away.so we create a `job` which is going to represent the intent to make a story & this is going to have particular progress like "IN_PROGRESS"," COMPLETED" etc. we will be keep checking for the status of this job to be completed & then the story will be complete, and we can grab it.
+    - Now we go to `schemas`: define the python class that specifies the type of data that we want our api to accept & to return.This is really important because it allows FastAPI to automatically do some data validation for us to ensure that the data is correct that's coming into the API. write necessary schemas to story and job.